Building Department

 Sr. Construction Inspector

-Does my project require review for accessibility compliance?
+Does my project require a permit?

 I heard I need to submit a permit for painting.
 Is that true?